Azure/azure-powershell/src/SignalR/SignalR.Autorest/readme.md

 <!-- region Generated -->
 # Az.SignalR
-This directory contains the PowerShell module for the WebPubSub service.
+This directory contains the PowerShell module for the SignalR service.

 ---
 ## Status